 Forget about reading a BetterHelp review.
 Let’s look at it in action!

 Flashback for a moment: I was feeling depressed.
 I’d hurt my ankle and I texted the platform at 3am to vent all of my feelings.
 I immediately felt better.
 Even before getting a reply, I felt like I let out my frustrations in the heat of the moment.
 At the same time, it was a in a safe guilt-free way.

 The next day, my therapist responded:

 When I re-read my emotionally charged message to her and then read her logical response, it put things into perspective.
-I realized I was being dramatic and my situation was temporary and something that would pass.
-Having an objective professional calmly respond to your in-the-moment emotional responses really put things into perspective.
+I realized I was being dramatic.
+My situation was temporary.
+It was something that would pass.
+Having an objective professional calmly respond to your in-the-moment emotional responses puts things into perspective.

 Being able to look at your words later and have a professional give you objective advice in writing is so cool.
 It’s helped me grow so much.

 Don’t be afraid to explain the type of treatment you want.

 Some people like therapists who push their boundaries and some want a softer approach.
 If you tell your therapist the type of treatment you want, you’ll have a more successful experience.